SIBE-ita/SIBE_SummerSchool/Ferrara_2025/Day3/Chiara_Barbieri/Readme.md

 ![](figures/unnamed-chunk-5-1.png)

 How are the language families distributed across the genetic diversity of Eurasia?
-Can you plot Dimension 1 against Dimension 3 - PC1 vs PC3?
+Can you plot Dimension 1 against Dimension 3 i.e. PC1 vs PC3?

 ------------------------------------------------------------------------